 In a traditional SQL DB environment, the queries mentioned above could involve a lot of code and memory for calculations.
 But with the native graph database, ONgDB, and Geequel, it’s easier to achieve a minimum code and optimized performance at the same time.

 If you dig deeper into the workings of the Open Native Graph Database (ONgDB) and computer systems on which it runs, you’ll find that ONgDB is a highly optimized product that is very system-friendly.

 With ONgDB, nodes and relationship are housed in divided files.
 Every node is housed as a “constant length” record with a pointer to its initial property and initial relationship.
 And every relationship is also stored as a constant length with a pointer to its last and next relationship.
 Such constant length record promotes for a faster look-up.

-Layering Geequel on top of any graph database from organizations that implement the standard graph query language will be an advantage for representing the graph database models, but layering on a native graph database, like ONgDB, will provide an even greater advantage thanks to completely natural pairing of native graph database storage and a native graph database query language like Geequel.
+Layering Geequel on top of any graph database from organizations that implement the standard graph query language, like GraphGrid Connected Data Platform, will be an advantage for representing the graph database models, but layering on a native graph database, like ONgDB, will provide an even greater advantage thanks to completely natural pairing of native graph database storage and a native graph database query language like Geequel.